 Arriving via the Naples Capodichino Airport:

-- Bus: The Alibus line from the airport of Naples stops at the coast of Naples either at Molo Beverello and Porta di Massa.
-Tickets can be purchased on board and cost EUR 5.
+- Bus: The Alibus shuttle bus line from the airport of Naples stops at the coast of Naples either at Molo Beverello and Porta di Massa.
+Tickets can be purchased online or on board and cost EUR 5.
 The bus departs about every 20 minutes.

 - Taxi: The taxi stand headed to the port of Naples is directly outside the arrivals gate of Capodichino Airport.
 We suggest requesting the fixed fare for the port that costs EUR 21.